 3. American Express is widely accepted in the U.S., Canada and Australia.
 It also has a solid merchant network in the UK and many other European countries.
 In Asia, American express cards can be used at many locations in Hong Kong, Singapore, Korea and Japan, and (to a lesser extent) in India and the Philippines.
 They are less widely accepted in China and other southeast Asian countries.
 In total, American Express cards can be used to get cash at 1.2 million ATMs worldwide.
 Although the number of merchants which accept American Express worldwide runs into the millions (6.9 million in the U.S. alone), it is substantially lower than the number of merchants which accept Visa or MasterCard.

 4. Diners Club may not be as large as other card payment networks, but its unique partnerships give it an advantage in specific countries where other payment networks do not have a major presence.
 For example, a partnership with UnionPay lets you use your Diners Club card to pay at millions of merchants across China, where most merchants do not accept Visa and MasterCard but do accept UnionPay.
 You can also use your card to pay at any locations in Japan that accept JCB credit cards, at South Korean merchants which accept BC Card, and at merchants in Balkan countries which accept Dinacard.
+A partnership with India's NPCI allows you to use Diners Club cards at terminals and ATMs on the RuPay card network.

 Because the Diners Club International network is owned by Discover, you can also use a Diners Club card to pay at 9.3 million merchants in the U.S., close to the same number that accept Visa and MasterCard.
 You can also get cash advances at any ATM displaying the PULSE or Diners Club network logos (over 1.8 million ATMs in 125 countries).
 Taking all partner networks into account, Diners Club cards are accepted by around 30 million merchants in 185 countries - close to the acceptance levels of Visa and Mastercard.

-5. Credit card networks which, unfortunately, are not yet available to Swiss credit card users include: UnionPay, the main Chinese operator and the world’s fastest growing network; Discover, a major U.S. credit card network; JCB, the main Japanese credit card network; MIR, a new Russian network; Rupay, a new Indian card network; Hipercard and ELO, both from Brazil; Dinacard, which is limited to Serbia; BC Card, used in South Korea.
+5. Credit card networks which, unfortunately, are not yet available to Swiss credit card users include: UnionPay, the main Chinese operator and the world’s fastest growing network; Discover, a major U.S. credit card network; JCB, the main Japanese credit card network; MIR, a Russian payments network; Rupay, a new Indian card network; Hipercard and ELO, both from Brazil; Dinacard, which is limited to Serbia; BC Card, used in South Korea.
 Thanks to partnerships, you can pay at merchants which accept many of these networks using specific Swiss credit cards (Diner’s Club, for example).

 If you want to stay on the safe side, Visa or MasterCard have the largest networks and broadest acceptance.
 You will likely find at least some merchants and ATMs that accept cards running on one of those networks in most countries.
 These two networks are also widely accepted by online stores.
 However, if you use credit cards primarily as a means of paying for hotels, restaurants and airline bookings, an American Express card will likely work just as well.